FREQUENTLY ASKED QUESTIONS

-Regrettably, I have to turn down any offers to look at scripts and manuscripts for the above mentioned reasons.
-This doesn't mean you can't find some good folks to give you a fair review.
-Often times friends and family members give a great starting point to feedback and there are many places you can take your work, such as a local college English or literature professor, as well as swapping the work with local authors for their own critique.
-Often there is at least one writing group in the area that you could join or at least see if they might be willing to give some feedback.
-Also, many community centers and/or colleges offer writing workshops or creative writing courses which could not only help to hone some skills, but provide an audience to evaluate your work.
+Regrettably, I have to turn down any offers to look at scripts and manuscripts due to time contraints from the full schedule I have working on various projects and related matters.
+This doesn't mean you can't find some people to give you a fair review such as a local college English or literature professor, as well as swapping the work with other local authors for their own critique.
+Often there is at least one writing group in the area besides the many online who might be willing to give some feedback.
+Also, many community centers and/or colleges offer writing workshops or creative writing courses which could not only help hone some skills, but provide an audience for evaluating your work.

-I really didn't want to do anything else.
 Since I was twelve I knew I wanted to be a writer and a creator of things in a larger sense.
 In time I discovered, much to my delight, that I wasn't too bad at making up stories.
-It was making them good stories others would want to read that became the ongoing struggle.
-I guess, in a simple sense, I really enjoy creating things and found one of the easiest ways to do this is to make your own world in which you control things and have the ability to share events as they develop.
-I wasn't then and still haven't now been able to find any other endeavor on earth that lets me do this other than what I'm doing now.
+It was making them good stories others would want to read that became the ongoing focus.
+I guess, in a simple sense, I really enjoy creating things and found one of the easiest ways to do this is by creating your own world and having the ability to share events as they occur.
+Since those early days it's developed into an interesting venture I don't see myself leaving any time soon.

 Ideas can and do come in a variety of ways.
 Sometimes I'll have a scene in my mind that develops into a story.
 Other times some aspects of the day to day life and world blend together into something different and interesting worth pursuing.
 An occasional "what if" question can also get things rolling.
 And then there are occasions where I'll engage in an old fashion brainstorming session of just writing down ideas, concepts, and other things that can sometimes congeal into more viable options.